-KIPP Adelante Preparatory Academy (KAPA) is proud to have completed 19 years of service in our community and to see so many of our alumni thriving in college and careers.
+"KIPP Adelante Preparatory Academy (KAPA) is proud to have completed 20 years of service in our community and to see so many of our alumni thriving in college and careers.
 Translated from Spanish, 'adelante' means to "get ahead, progress, advance" and it is the guiding belief upon which our school was originally founded.
-At KIPP Adelante, we believe that all students are capable of getting ahead, achieving at high levels, and attaining a college education.
+At KIPP Adelante, we believe that all students are capable of getting ahead, achieving at high levels, and attaining a college education or pursuing a career.
 There is a sense of powerful forward momentum inherent in the word Adelante.
-We commit to the promise we, our families, and our community make - students will "seguir adelante" or "continue to progress" in pursuit of their dreams and a happy, choice-filled life.
+We commit to the promise, our families, and our community make - students will "seguir adelante" or "continue to progress" in pursuit of their dreams and joyful, choice-filled life.

 At KIPP Adelante, our mission is to provide a comprehensive education that ignites hearts as much as minds.
-By teaching academic skills, fostering intellectual habits and cultivating character strengths, we nurture the momentum within each child necessary to advance and succeed on the path to and through college and to a happy, choice-filled life.
-Our students will transform their lives and the lives of many others as advocates who confidently think, speak and act for themselves, their communities and for positive change throughout the world.
+By teaching academic skills, fostering intellectual habits and cultivating character strengths, we nurture the momentum within each child necessary to advance and succeed on the path to and through college.
+Our students will transform their lives and the lives of many others as advocates who confidently think, speak and act for themselves, their communities, and for positive change throughout the world.